autolab/Autolab/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Your environment**
-If you think this is relevant, let us know
+If you think this is relevant, let us know details such as
+- Operating system
+- Commit hash
+- Ruby version
+- Rails version

 **Steps To Reproduce**
 Steps to reproduce the behavior: